MicrosoftDocs/azure-reference-other/studio-module-reference/errors/machine-learning-module-error-codes.md

 -   The schema of the dataset does not match the schema of the destination datatable.

--   Column names are missing or misstyped.
+-   Column names are missing or misspelled

 -   You are writing to a table that has column names with illegal characters.
 Ordinarily you can enclose such column names in square brackets, but if that does not work, edit column names to use only letters and underscores (_)